while

 loop.
 An important point to consider is that the ending condition following

-keywords should be read as "end the while
+the end while keywords should be read as "end the while

 loop if the condition is true".